Art with a Heart’s mission is to enhance the lives of people in need through visual art.

 Art with a Heart provides teachers, assistants, materials, and innovative curriculum to engage our vulnerable neighbors in consistent art programming.

-In addition to its interactive art classes, Art with a Heart has complementary initiatives, including a job program, service learning opportunities, community service projects, public art efforts, a social enterprise/retail store, HeARTwares, and a leadership program.
+In addition to its interactive art classes, Art with a Heart has complementary initiatives, including a job program (HeARTworks), service learning opportunities, community service projects, public art efforts, a social enterprise/retail store, HeARTwares, and a leadership program.

 If you are interested in Art with a Heart programs, contact us at email@example.com.

-With art as a vehicle, Art with a Heart teaches youth, ages 14 and older, essential job skills.
-The Job Program has provided a safe and collaborative work environment for almost 600 young adults since it’s inception 12 years ago.
+With art as a vehicle, youth ages 14 and older learn essential job skills in HeARTworks, Art with a Heart’s Workforce Development Program.
+This program has provided a safe and collaborative work environment for almost 900 young adults since its inception 15 years ago.

 Art with a Heart has many meaningful and accessible volunteer opportunities for individuals of all ages.

-With over 100 public art installations completed, Art with a Heart would love to design, coordinate, and facilitate the creation and installation of your next mosaic or painted mural.
+With nearly 300 public art installations completed, Art with a Heart would love to design, coordinate, and facilitate the creation and installation of your next mosaic or painted mural.

 Art with a Heart’s social enterprise retail store displays and sells the work of students and volunteers.
 Sale proceeds are shared between the organization and artist or community partner.
-Over the six years that HeARTwares has been open it has paid over $30,000 in proceeds to its affiliates.
+Over the nine years that HeARTwares has been open it has paid over $50,000 in proceeds to its community partners.

 Bringing together youth of diverse backgrounds, this new and innovative initiative works to develop leadership skills and facilitate dialogue across cultural barriers.

-Take a moment to watch three short videos about Art with a Heart’s inspiring work with Baltimore’s vulnerable children, youth, and adults.
+Take a moment to watch these short videos about Art with a Heart’s inspiring work with Baltimore’s vulnerable children, youth, and adults.